(Spoken on Guru Purnima in July 1975)

 The great message of Christ that “the kingdom of heaven is within you” should be a miraculous and revolutionary teaching to all those who think in terms of the temporal and always evaluate things from the historical point of view.
 A kingdom cannot be inside anyone.
-Can you imagine a kingdom being situated within anyone?
-And, yet, a great incarnation spoke this truth to mankind: “The kingdom of heaven is within you.”
-Either it is a contradiction in terms or it is a super-mundane fact which the human understanding cannot fathom.
+Can you imagine a kingdom being situated inside any person?
+And, yet, a great incarnation spoke this message to mankind: “The kingdom of heaven is within you.”
+Either it is a contradiction in terms or it is a super-mundane fact which the human understanding cannot contain.
 “That which is external is also the internal” is also a message of the Chhandogya Upanishad, which is echoed in the statement of Christ that the kingdom of heaven is within us.

 This is the spirit of true spirituality.
-There is the letter of the teachings of spiritual life, and also the spirit of these teachings.
+There is the letter of the teachings of spiritual life, and also the spirit behind it.
 The letter of the teaching is what is generally practised by the masses in the world, but the spirit is missed.
 The letter is easy to understand, but the spirit is difficult to follow.
 What is the letter of the teaching of spiritual life?
-What does the letter of religion say?
-It says: You must love God, you must believe in the existence of God, you must speak the truth, you should be honest in your dealings with your brethren, and you should be living a life of purity, goodness and truthfulness.
-But the letter of the teaching has been so construed, on account of the very constitution of the human mind, that the life of the spirit, or the life of God, or the life of spiritual aspiration has been covertly, without one’s knowing what is happening, separated from the day-to-day activities of life, so that we are one thing in the street or the shop and another thing in the church or the temple.
+It says: You must love God, you must believe in the existence of God, you should speak the truth, you should be honest in your dealings with your brethren, and you should be living a life of purity, goodness and truthfulness.
+But the letter of the teaching has been so construed, on account of the very constitution of the human mind, that the life of the spirit, or the life of God, or the life of spiritual aspiration has been covertly, without our knowing what is happening, separated from the day-to-day activities of life, so that we are one thing in the street and in the shop and another thing in the church or the temple.
 Thus, we have two ideals before us: the ideal for the marketplace and the ideal for the church or the temple.
-This is the traditional and organised creed of what we may call the church, which does not necessarily mean the Christian holy of holies, but the concept of the religious atmosphere in any so-called religious mind.
+This is the traditional and organised religion of what we may call the church, which does not necessarily mean the Christian holy of holies, but the concept of the religious atmosphere in any so-called religious mind.

 Religion today appears to be shaking from its very roots because the edifice of religion is built on a sandy basement; it has no substantial support at the bottom.
 The so-called religious man does not really believe in God.
-The religious mind has taken advantage of its apparent belief in God or concept of God as an instrument in the personal fulfilment of its wishes and ambitions.
-To most of us, God is an instrument, not the aim or goal of life.
-Our asking for God is not because He is all-in-all, but because He is a tool for the fulfilment of our ulterior motives.
+The religious mind has taken advantage of its so-called belief in God or concept of God as an instrument in the fulfilment of its personal wishes and ambitions.
+To most of us, God is an instrument, not the aim or the goal of life.
+Our asking for God is not because He is all-in-all, but because God is a tool for the fulfilment of our ulterior motives.
 We have many desires in all the levels of our personalities.
-We are made up of desires: kamamayoyam purushah.
-We do not possess or have desires; we are made up of the desires.
+We are made up of desires.
+We do not possess or have desires; we are made up of desires.
 Every fibre of our being is constituted of desire alone.
 Therefore, this desireful personality contrives a tool in the form of the concept of a God in Brahmaloka, Vaikuntha or Kailasa, for its own fulfilment.
 God's existence is travestied; it becomes a blasphemy of the very religious concept and the idea of God.
-We are told, again and again, that God is the goal of life and not a means to the satisfaction of the needs of the individual.
+We are told again and again that God is the goal of life and not a means to the satisfaction of the needs of the individual.

 We now have to be taught the primary lessons of life itself.
 We are still in need of the initial educational process, which has to set right the very thinking method of our mind.
 There is something wrong with us at the very root itself.
 We think in terms of the body, the personality and its external relationships.
-These relationships subtly interfere with every activity of our life, including the ‘activity’ of the ‘practice of religion’.
+These relationships subtly interfere with every activity of our life, including the so-called activity of the practice of religion.
 It is unfortunate that religion has become a sort of activity, a kind of duty among the many other duties in life.

-The religious consciousness is not a work, it is not a function, it is not an action proceeding from our individual being, because the personality of the individual is an effect; it is of the nature of a process of becoming, tending towards something else transcending it.
-And, therefore, any activity proceeding from this procession of individual existence cannot be identified with the religious consciousness which is the emblem of God's Being.
+The religious consciousness is not a work, it is not a function, it is not an action proceeding from our personality, because the personality of the individual is an effect; it is of the nature of a process of becoming, tending towards something else transcending it.
+And, therefore, any activity proceeding from this procession of individual existence cannot be identified with the religious consciousness which is the emblem of God's Being in this world.

 God is Being.
 We call Him the Supreme Being.
-The human mind cannot conceive the meaning of true Being.
+The human mind cannot conceive the meaning of Being.
 We have a very wrong notion of even what ‘being' is.
 When we say that something exists, something is, we associate ‘being' as a kind of adjective with the object that is supposed to exist.
 A chair exists.
 When we say that a chair exists, the chair is the subject and its existence the predicate.
 We have conceived existence as a predicate of the chair, which is the subject.
 But existence cannot be a predicate of anything.
 It is the subject.
 It is presupposed by the notion of every other individual object in the world.
 Existence precedes even the notion of chair; it cannot be a predicate of it.
-On the other hand, when we understand the situation metaphysically, philosophically or spiritually, the chairhood of the so-called object is the predicate of the existence which precedes it.
-And because of a peculiar twist of character in human thinking, we also conceive God as a predicate to our temporal life.
+On the other hand, when we understand the situation metaphysically, philosophically and spiritually, the chairhood of the so-called object is the predicate of the existence which precedes it.
+And because of this peculiar character of human thinking, we also conceive God as a predicate of temporal life.
 God is an appendage to all our needs, necessities and desires!

 Therefore, God does not seem to be helping us, at least openly.
 We have misused our relationship with God.
 We have conceived Him as a kind of attribute to our individuality, which is a very sorry state of affairs.
 God cannot be an attribute.
-He is the Supreme Substantive.
+He is the Substance.
 He is the Reality.
-The presupposition of even our thought of ‘being’ is the Supreme Being that God is.
+The Supreme Being that God is, therefore, is the presupposition of even our thought of ‘being'.
 That is why we say that God cannot be thought through the mind.
 And if such an unthinkable presupposition even of all human understanding is the nature of God's existence, what should be the character of religion, which is the way to God?
-It should be characterised by all the attributes which ‘being' can have, though to a lesser degree.
+It should be characterised by all the attributes which ‘being' can have, though in a lesser degree.

-This is the message of Bharatavarsha, the message of India's culture, the message of true spirituality, the message of Gurudev Swami Sivanandaji Maharaj, the message of all the mystics, saints and sages of the world, and the message of holy Guru Purnima.
+This is the message of Bharatavarsha, the message of India's culture, the message of true spirituality, the message of Gurudev Swami Sivanandaji Maharaj, the message of all the mystics, sages and saints, and the message of holy Guru Purnima.
 God bless you all!
 Peace be to the whole world!